-Eligibility: The program is open to all Indiana residents who have graduated by the end of June 2017, with a diploma from an accredited Indiana high school and who have been accepted to pursue a full-time baccalaureate course of study beginning in the fall of 2017 at an accredited public or private college or university in Indiana.
+Eligibility: The program is open to all Indiana residents who have graduated by the end of June 2018, with a diploma from an accredited Indiana high school and who have been accepted to pursue a full-time baccalaureate course of study beginning in the fall of 2018 at an accredited public or nonprofit private college or university in Indiana.

 View Eligibility Requirements